ricoderks/Rcpm/README.md

 The packages from **Bioconductor** you need to install yourself first :
  * `source("http://bioconductor.org/biocLite.R")`
  * `biocLite(c("preprocessCore", "pcaMethods", "xcms"))`
  * if it asks to update, update all packages.
+Make sure that you have a clean R open (no packages loaded)!
  Keep in mind that updating packages can be risky!

 For the installation you need the **devtools** package which you can install from the CRAN repository.